-To safeguard the interest of learners and to ensure prompt certification, all results must be uploaded and verified via the Secure Portal within 3 months of the end date of the course.
-For courses with an Authorised Internal Verifier (AIV) the AIV report must be uploaded to the Secure Portal at the same time results are verified to complete the verification process.
-Where results and/or reports are not received within this timescale a late fee may be charged and Providers will be required to take preventative action.
+To safeguard the interest of learners and to ensure prompt certification, all results must be uploaded and verified via the Portal within 12 weeks of the end date of the course.
+For courses with an Authorised Internal Verifier (AIV), the results should also be verified within this timescale.
+Where results are not received within this timescale, a late fee may be charged and preventative actions will be agreed with the Provider.